SciCompKL/CoDiPack/documentation/TutorialB1_2.md

 Tutorial B1.2: Handle creation and advanced uses of the evaluation helper {#TutorialB1_2}
 ============

-This tutorial explains in more details than tutorial [B1](@ref TutorialB1) how other CoDiPack types than the default ones in the codi::EvaluationHelper can be used and how the performance can be improved if a function object needs to be evaluated multiple times.
+This tutorial explains in more detail than tutorial [B1](@ref TutorialB1) how other CoDiPack types than the default ones in the codi::EvaluationHelper can be used and how the performance can be improved if a function object needs to be evaluated multiple times.